AVL-TMU/slam-ros2/README.md

 # stereo-gst
-repo for streaming stereoscopic camera frames using gstreamer
+repo for streaming stereoscopic camera frames using gstreamer using Intel Docker